Particular/docs.particular.net/README.md

   - Click “Export as image”
 - Choose the appropriate JPG size and click "Export"

+If you want to save it as a `.png`, copy the image to an image editing tool like "paint" and save it as a `.png`.

+Alternatively, if you choose to create a draw.io diagram, Miro will allow you to export to `.png`:
+- Double-click the draw.io diagram to edit the diagram
+- From the "File" menu:
+   - Click "Export as"
+   - Click "PNG.."
+ - Choose the file location and click "Export"

-To allow images to be updated later, they must be committed to this repo along with the board backup file(s) use to create them.
+To allow images to be updated later, they must be committed to this repository along with the board backup file(s) use to create them.

 ### Some Useful Characters